schnerring/infrastructure-core/README.md

 ## Related Repositories

-To back up the Kubernetes Services (Matrix Synapse, Plausible, Remark42), I run a custom set of scripts daily with cron on my TrueNAS.
+To back up the Kubernetes Services (Matrix Synapse, Plausible, Remark42), I run a custom set of scripts with cron on my TrueNAS daily.
 You can find the scripts in the following repo:

 [https://github.com/schnerring/k8s-backup-scripts](https://github.com/schnerring/k8s-backup-scripts)